Henry-Schuetze/orthogonal_dictionary_learning/README.txt

  - update_OSC_fast.mexa64

-delete them and compile the mex files on your own by executing the commands (within MATLAB and the primary toolbox path)
+delete them and compile the mex files on your own by executing the commands (within MATLAB and at the primary toolbox path)
  - mex crop_patches_of_img.cpp
  - mex update_lambdaOSC_fast.cpp
  - mex update_OSC_fast.cpp